Landscape Design

 As autumn progresses and the days grow shorter, a common question arises among lawn owners: When should you put the mower away for the season?

-It does not completely stop growing the moment winter arrives.
 Here are some general indicators to help you determine when it's time for the final mow:

 • Cease mowing when daytime temperatures consistently drop below 55°F (around 13°C).
 At these lower temperatures, the growth rate of most grass types significantly diminishes.
 Continuing to mow when the grass isn't actively growing can stress the plants unnecessarily.